rlin04/notes/README.md

+# notes
-# notes on using various programs and libraries
+on usage of various programs and libraries